Skip to main content

 }

-If the status is active, enrollment is complete and you can skip directly to Create a Virtual Card.
-If it is pending, reuse the existing enrollment response in the next step rather than creating a new one.
+If the status is active, verification is complete and you can skip directly to Give Card Permission.
+If it is pending, reuse the existing verification response in the next step rather than creating a new one.

 2